sethkor/s3kor/README.md

                                 The AWS KMS key ID that should be used to server-side encrypt the object in S3.
       --acl=private             Object ACL
       --storage-class=STANDARD  Storage Class
+      --dest-profile=DEST-PROFILE
+                                Destination bucket AWS credentials/config file profile to use if different from --profile

 Args:
   <source>       file or s3 location